 Cane blights can cause significant losses to brambles, but in Virginia are often associated with winter injury.
 However, pruning wounds can also be a primary site of cane blight infection, especially during wet weather.
 Avoid pruning unless at least four days of dry weather are expected.
 Pinching off or "tipping" primocanes when they are at the desired height (and narrower) will reduce the size of pruning wounds, reducing the frequency of infections.
 Weed-free zones below the caneberry canopy will also help reduce infections.
 Fungicides should be applied immediately after pruning in order to be effective.
 Fungicide FRAC Groups should also be alternated to deter development of fungicide resistance.
-See http://www.smallfruits.org/bramble/pestinformation/ caneblightfactsheetii.pdf for additional information.
+See https://smallfruits. org/applications/ for additional information.